In software development, if we need to choose a language for a project, we need to ask a few questions to ourselves before we make any decision.

 1) Python– It is widely accepted as the best programming language to learn first.
 It is a fast, easy-to-use, and easy-to-deploy programming language that is being widely used to develop scalable web applications.
 YouTube, Instagram, Pinterest, SurveyMonkey are all built-in Python.

 2) Java– It is widely used for building enterprise-scale web applications.
-Java is known to be extremely stable and so, many large enterprises have adopted it.
+Java web development is known to be extremely stable and so, many large enterprises have adopted it.
 It is also widely used in Android App Development.

 3) C/C++ is like the bread and butter of programming.
 Almost all low-level systems such as operating systems, file systems, etc are written in C/C++.
 If you wish to be a system-level programmer, C/C++ is the language you should learn.